mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

     caption="Second pass"
 >}}

-And since we are here, let's take a look to the `Render Graph Viewer`
+And since we are here, let's take a look at the `Render Graph Viewer`

 {{< figure
     src="imgs/25_render_graph_viewer.png"